georgeflanagin/undeux2/README.md

 will have symbolic links to all the duplicate files.
 This feature is for convenience in their removal.

+`--new`
+Force the creation of a new database if one already exists.

 `--nice {int}`
 Keep in mind a terabyte of disc could hold one million files at one megabyte each.
 You should be nice, and frankly, the program